lyons89/awesome-proteomics/README.md

 2022 - [RforMassSpectrometry](https://www.rformassspectrometry.org/) - R - a massive project that contains multiple helpful packages including RforMassSpectrometry, MsExperiment, Spectra, QFeatures, PSMatch, Chromatograms, MsCoreUtils, and MetaboCoreUtils.

+2023 - [mpwR](https://github.com/OKdll/mpwR) - R - package that allows you to directly compare the output of raw search engines such as MQ, DIANN, spectronaut and I think PD.
+It's also helpful if you're testing out different settings within your search engine and you want to quickly see how each performs. - [paper](https://pubmed.ncbi.nlm.nih.gov/37267150/)

 ## 6. Stastical Analysis